 How much is National Trust membership?

 We have 43 National Trust sites within 25 miles of where we live and so far we have visited just a few of these.
-Our membership costs just £8.25 per month for Hubby and I as the children go free until they’re 5.
+Our membership costs just £8.25 per month for Dave and I as the children go free until they’re 5.
 But when that time comes we can upgrade to family membership for just £8.67 a month!

 What are the benefits of National Trust Membership?